scscodes/family-oriented/docs/tasks.md

 # CURRENT IMPLEMENTATION STATUS

+## 🆕 Top Priority: Subscription Tiers & User Management
+*Foundational for scalable, role-based access and feature delivery*

+### A. Subscription Tier Enforcement & Role Management (CURRENT TOP PRIORITY)

+**Status Update**: The foundational work for robust role management is now complete with the User Context refactor.
+The flashing UI issues that were blocking user experience have been resolved.
+This makes subscription tier enforcement much more feasible to implement.

+1. **Subscription Tier Enforcement** (HIGH VALUE)
+   - Outcome: All features and limits (avatars, collections, themes, analytics, etc.) are enforced based on the user's subscription tier (`personal`, `professional`, `enterprise`).
+   - **Prerequisites**: ✅ Enhanced role management system with loading state coordination
+   - Tasks:
+     - Implement backend logic to check and enforce tier-based limits and feature access.
+     - Add UI indicators for locked/unlocked features by tier.
+     - Update documentation and onboarding to clarify tier benefits and restrictions.

+2. **User & Role Management UI** (HIGH VALUE)
+   - Outcome: Account Owners can manage users (admins, educators) and avatars, assign roles, and view/manage organization settings.
+   - **Prerequisites**: ✅ Role guard system, ✅ User management dashboard foundation
+   - Tasks:
+     - Complete user management dashboard for Account Owners (and Org Admins in Enterprise).
+     - Allow inviting new users and assigning roles (`org_admin`, `educator`).
+     - Enable avatar creation, assignment, and management.
+     - Display current plan, usage, and upgrade options.

+3. **"View As" / Role Assumption Functionality** (HIGH VALUE)
+   - Outcome: Account Owners (and admins) can "assume" the view of any role (including avatar) to test and validate the user experience and permissions.
+   - **Prerequisites**: ✅ ViewAs component foundation, ✅ Role guard system
+   - Tasks:
+     - Complete implementation of "Switch Role" or "View As" feature in the dashboard.
+     - Ensure UI and permissions update dynamically based on assumed role.
+     - Add audit logging for role assumption actions (for security/compliance).

+4. **Permission Enforcement & Testing** (HIGH VALUE)
+   - Outcome: All actions (creating collections, managing billing, accessing analytics, etc.) are properly gated by role and tier.
+   - **Prerequisites**: ✅ Robust role checking with `useRoleGuard()`
+   - Tasks:
+     - Audit all current and planned features for correct permission checks.
+     - Add automated and manual tests for permission boundaries.
+     - Provide clear UI feedback when access is denied or restricted by role/tier.

+5. **Professional Plan Role Aggregation** (CLARIFICATION)
+   - Outcome: On the Professional plan, the Account Owner is granted all admin and educator permissions by default, enabling single-user full management.
+   - **Prerequisites**: ✅ Role system, ✅ Demo mode with professional tier
+   - Tasks:
+     - Ensure initial user on Professional plan receives all roles (`account_owner`, `org_admin`, `educator`).
+     - Update onboarding and documentation to clarify this behavior.
+     - Allow additional users/roles to be added as the account grows.

 ## 🔄 Phase 2: High-Value Feature Integration (IN PROGRESS)
 *Building on completed Supabase foundation to deliver user value*